-Complaints may be filed by employment applicants, faculty, students, staff, and participants in University programs or services who feel they may have been discriminated against on the basis of race, color, religion, national origin, sex, sexual orientation, age, status as a disabled individual, disabled veteran, or veteran.
+Complaints may be filed to Shawna Webster, College of Pharmacy Title IX Deputy, by employment applicants, faculty, students, staff, and participants in University programs or services who feel they may have been discriminated against on the basis of race, color, religion, national origin, sex, sexual orientation, age, status as a disabled individual, disabled veteran, or veteran.
 Cognizable allegations of discrimination, including sexual harassment and retaliation, will be investigated by OEO/AA.